The Ultimate Checklist: Mastering Web Application Penetration Testing for Enhanced Security

 - Generate Reports: Summarize the findings in a detailed report, providing actionable insights and recommendations.

-- Discuss with Stakeholders: Review the findings with all relevant parties, ensuring that everyone understands the results and the next steps to address vulnerabilities.
+- Discuss with Stakeholders: Review the findings with all relevant parties, ensuring everyone understands the results and the next steps to address vulnerabilities.

 5. Legal and Ethical Considerations of Penetration Testing